Surviving childhood cancer

 Once treatment is finished, the health care team will set up a follow-up schedule.
 For many years after treatment, it is very important that children have regular follow-up exams with the cancer care team.
 As time goes by, the risk of the cancer coming back goes down, and doctor visits might be needed less often.
 But they are still important because some side effects of treatment might not show up until years later.

 Because of major advances in treatment, more children treated for cancer are now surviving into adulthood.
 Doctors have learned that the treatment may affect children’s health later in life, so watching for health effects as they get older has become more of a concern in recent years.

 Childhood cancer survivors are at risk, to some degree, for several possible late effects of their cancer treatment.
 It’s important to discuss what these possible effects might be with your child’s medical team.
-The risks depend on a number of factors, such as the type of cancer, the specific cancer treatments used, doses of cancer treatment, and the child’s age at the time of treatment.
+The risks for each child depend on a number of factors, such as the type of cancer, the specific cancer treatments used, the doses of cancer treatment, and the child’s age at the time of treatment.
 Some of the more common late effects of cancer treatment include:

 - Slowed or delayed growth and development (in the bones or overall)

 - Changes in sexual development and ability to have children

 - Increased risk of other cancers later in life